-Employees working on the night shift shall be paid a shift differential of one dollar per hour for the entire shift worked.
+Employees working on the night shift shall be paid a shift differential of \$1.35 per hour for the entire shift worked.
+Employees working the majority of hours on a Saturday or Sunday shall receive a shift differential of 15 cents per hour.